 In 2002, the Company entered into arrangements with numerous vendors to resell equipment and bandwidth.
 The Company began to offer such offering in an effort to provide its customers with a more fully integrated services solution.
 Under the terms of the reseller agreements, the Company will sell the vendor's services or products to its customers and the Company will contract with the vendor to provide the related services or products.
 To date, two reseller agreements have been signed with companies associated with individuals who serve on the Company's Board of Directors.
 The Company plans to recognize revenue from such arrangements on a gross basis in accordance with Emerging Issue Task Force Issue No. 99-19, Recording Revenue as a Principal versus Net as an Agent.
-The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/ services to the Company's customers and has full pricing discretion.
+The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/services to the Company's customers and has full pricing discretion.
 In the case of products sold under such arrangements, the Company takes title to the products and bears the inventory risk as the Company has made minimum purchase commitments for equipment to various vendors.
 The Company has credit risk, as it is responsible for collecting the sales price from a customer, but must pay the amount owed to its suppliers after the suppliers perform, regardless of whether the sales price is fully collected.
 In addition, the Company will often determine the required equipment configuration and recommend bandwidth providers from numerous potential suppliers.
+For the quarter ended March 31, 2002, the Company recognized revenue of \$1.6 million associated with these reseller agreements.

 Restructuring Charges.
 During the third quarter of 2001, the Company recorded a \$48.6 million restructuring charge, primarily due to its revised European services strategy.
 This restructuring charge was comprised of \$40.1 million in write-downs and write-offs of assets and \$8.5 million in accrued restructuring charges, primarily related to lease exit costs.
 The Company has analyzed each of the leaseholds that the Company is currently trying to exit from and made estimates based on how long we think it will take to successfully negotiate lease terminations for each of these leases and at what cost.
 The Company has estimated these costs to be \$8.5 million.
-Should the actual lease exit costs and other accrued restructuring charges exceed this amount due to delays in negotiating lease termination agreements or higher than anticipated settlement payments, additional restructuring charges may be required, which would decrease net income in the period such determination was made.
-Conversely, if actual lease exit and other restructuring charges are less than the \$8.5 million accrued, an adjustment to accrued restructuring charges would be required, which would increase income in the period such determination was made.
-In addition, should the Company realize higher than anticipated proceeds from sales of equipment currently held for sale or for other assets written-down or written-off as part of this restructuring charge, an adjustment to accrued restructuring charges would be required, which would increase income in the period such determination was made.
+Should the actual lease exit costs and other accrued restructuring charges exceed this amount due to delays in negotiating lease termination agreements or higher than anticipated settlement payments, additional restructuring charges are less than the \$8.5 million accrued, an adjustment to accrued restructuring charges would be required, which would increase income in the period such determination was made.
+In addition, should the Company realize higher than anticipated proceeds from sales of equipment currently held for sale or for other assets writtendown or written-off as part of this restructuring charge, an adjustment to accrued restructuring charges would be required, which would increase income in the period such determination was made.